JaroslawPokropinski/typescript-aot/README.md

 [WIP] Ahead of time compilation of methods in Typescript

 ## Installation
 Please note that you need to have emscripten installed and in path.
-To verify use: `emcc -v`.
+To verify use: `em++ -v`.

 ```